The Most Important Part Of A Rice Cooker?

 Does It Have Longevity?

-If looked after correctly your bowl should last you several years without needing replacing.
+If looked after correctly (see below for our bowl maintenace advice) your bowl should last you several years without needing replacing.
 The more basic the bowl the less time it will last however so it is extremely important to take your time to choose the right rice cooker that has a durable bowl type.

 If the food contact inner surface of the bowl is good quality and of sufficient non stick properties or a natural material then at most you should only have to wipe with a damp cloth at the end of cooking rice to refresh your bowl.
 Also make sure that the underneath of the bowl is wiped dry as any remaining water left can discolour the rice cooker heating element.